Geetha63/MS-Teams-Scripts/TeamsAppSetupPoolicy/README.md

                 .......................

-For single user use `TeamsAppsetuppolicy-SingleUser` Run the script, provide the parameters
+For single user use `TeamsAppsetuppolicy-SingleUser` Run the script, provide the parameters\
-  PolicName:
+  PolicyName:\
   UserName:

 Provide the details like below screenshot.